Maxprofs/Simlyn/README.md

 4. Configure and Publish the Node Web App

-    - Make sure that the node app enabled [Web Sockets](https://azure.microsoft.com/en-us/blog/introduction-to-websockets-on-windows-azure-web-sites/).
-Also check if the App settings `Azure.IoT.IoTHub.ConnectionString` and `Azure.IoT.IoTHub.ConsumerGroup` are set properly.
 	- I recommend to use [Visual Studio Code](https://code.visualstudio.com/) for editing JavaScript and HTML files
     - Open the directroy [Simlyn Node App](https://blaaah.de) and switch to `public/javascripts/` folder.
 Edit the following variable:
         - `var apiService = '<Your FQDN of the API // e.g., https://simlyn-backend.azurewebsites.net/api>'` in `index.js`